flytegg/twilight/README.md

 Due to limitations imposed by the Minecraft server software, when interacting with a clickable message in chat or in a book the only response options are `RUN_COMMAND`, `SUGGEST_COMMAND`, `CHANGE_PAGE`, `COPY_TO_CLIPBOARD`, `OPEN_FILE` and `OPEN_URL`.
 None of these match the most common use case: running custom code.
 Twilight utilizes the `RUN_COMMAND` response to call a custom `ChatClickEvent` which can be listened to like a regular event.

 To use this feature, where you would normally build your clickable message, use the Twilight extension functions to add a custom click event.
-Twilight will then redirect any data which you  put in the parameters to be accessable as a variable from within the `ChatClickEvent`.
+Twilight will then redirect any data which you  put in the parameters to be accessable as a variable from within the `ChatClickEvent` when the player clicks the message.

 For Paper/Adventure (recommended):
 ```kotlin